Wall St edges lower after string of gains

 "The persistency of both price appreciation and breadth since the beginning of the year suggests the next pullback will be a precursor to another attack on the 2011 highs in the S&P 500 near 1,370," the firm wrote in a note.

-Semiconductor stocks lost ground, dragged down by Micron Technology Inc (MU.O), whose chief executive died on Friday in the crash of a small plane he was piloting.
-Micron shares fell 2.8 percent to $7.73 while the PHLX semiconductor index dropped 1.4 percent.
+Semiconductor stocks lost ground, dragged down by Micron Technology Inc (MU.O) whose chief executive died on Friday in the crash of a small plane he was piloting.
+Micron shares fell 1.5 percent to $7.83 while the PHLX semiconductor index dropped 1.4 percent.

-About 57 percent of stocks traded on the New York Stock Exchange closed in negative territory, while on the Nasdaq, three stocks fell for every two that rose.

-Volume was light, with about 5.82 billion shares traded on the New York Stock Exchange, the American Stock Exchange and Nasdaq, below last year's daily average of 7.84 billion.

 (Editing by Leslie Adler)